BootstrapAI-mgmt/Literature-Review/docs/N8N_AI_BUILDER_PROMPT.md

 ```
 Build a workflow that uses AI to update documentation files and commits changes to GitHub.

 CONTEXT: This is workflow 3 of 4.
-It receives individual tasks from "Distributor", fetches the target document, uses AI to make updates, commits to GitHub, and sends a completion callback.
+It receives individual tasks from "Distributor", fetches the target document, uses AI to make updates, commits to GitHub, updates the review tracking in documentation_matrix.json, and sends a completion callback.

 BUILD THESE NODES: